-In large purely imaginary momenta, the sound hydro modes can put some "bounds" in the range of $\Delta$.
-In other words, there is some information in sound hydro modes about the non-hydro modes of an external scalar field.
-Recall that $\Delta=2$ is the BF-bound and $\Delta=4$ corresponds to a marginal operator.
-But it is not the case.
+At large purely imaginary momenta, the sound hydro modes can provide some information about the non-hydro modes of an external scalar field.
+Recall that $\Delta= 2$ is the BF-bound and $\Delta = 4$ corresponds to a marginal operator.
+However, this is not always the case.
 In extremely large momenta (e.g. $q^2=-1000$) all the lowest non-hydro modes of external scalar field approach to the upper dashed line in Fig. \ref{fig: AllDeltaHighq2}.

 \end{appendix}